armin-pfaeffle/sass-autocompile/README.md

 // out: ../css/main.css
 ```

-To additionally compress the output you have to add `compress: true`, or you enable option *Compress CSS*:
+To additionally compress the output you have to add `outputStyle: compressed` or set option *Output Style*:
 ```
-// out: ../css/main.css, compress: true
+// out: ../css/main.css, outputStyle: compressed
 ```

 If you use `@import` command in SASS, you should define the `main` parameter in the *child files*.
 Imagine you have the following structure: